 What are Google Analytics eCommerce Reports?

 Within Google Analytics there are two main methods of being able to track your sales data: Standard and Enhanced.

 - Standard eCommerce tracking monitors website transactions through to an Order Confirmation or Thank You page.
-This is usually the last page visitors see after carrying out a successful transaction.

 Which version should you use?
 Before we answer that, you will need to arm yourself with a bit more information.